educatorpanda/beautiful-jekyll/_posts/2020-07-28-linear-regression.md

 ![Data](/assets/img/bias.PNG){: .mx-auto.d-block :}

-In the figure given below, we find that there can be multiple lines with which we can fit the given data.
+In the figure given below, we find that there can be multiple lines with which we can fit our given data.
 But the best fit line is the one for which the total prediction error for all the data points is as small as possible, i.e. we find the optimum value of the weights and the bias such that the total error associated with our prediction is ***minimum***.

 ![Data2](/assets/img/datavisualization2.png){: .mx-auto.d-block :}